kevinwortman/tuffix/docs/vm-build-process.md

 7. Zerofree
   - (this step makes the .ova file substantially smaller, thereby faster to download)
   - Shut down the VM
-  - Insert Ubuntu CD image again
+  - Attach the Ubuntu CD image again
+  - Under Settings > Systems change the Boot order to have optical at the top
-  - Start VM > boot from CD > Try Ubuntu > terminal
+  - Start VM
   - Identify the data partition (largest partition, usually /dev/sda3)
   - Mount the data partition to a temp location (i.e. `sudo mount /dev/sda3 /mnt/tmp`)
   - Assuming you've mounted /dev/sdaX to /mnt/tmp, the home directory `~` will be located at `/mnt/tmp/home/student`